Managing Webhooks

 Fetching Webhooks

-To retrieve all webhooks for an app, use the fetchAll
+To retrieve all webhooks associated with your app, use the fetchAll

 const webhooks = await ductape.app.webhooks.fetchAll();